KingoftheNight/RPCT/README.md

 python RPCT_linux.py makedb pdbaa -o pdbaa
 ```
 #### 18. View
-Make blast database by makeblastdb function provided by BLAST+.
-You can make a personal datasets or choose a public database from Blast (https://ftp.ncbi.nlm.nih.gov/blast/db/).
+View the RAAC Map of different types in target RAAC Book.
+And the result will be saved in a html file by pyecharts packages.
 #### Command line
 ```
 python RPCT_linux.py [view] raac_book_name [-t] type_raac

 # optional arguments:
-#   raac_book_name    input the target fasta database, and make sure it located in the current folder.
+#   raac_book_name    input the target RAAC book name.
-#   -t                input the out database name, and it will be saved by default in blastDB folder in rpct folder.
+#   -t                input the target type which you want to view.
 ```
 #### Example
 ```
-python RPCT_linux.py makedb pdbaa -o pdbaa
+python RPCT_linux.py view raaCODE -t 5
 ```